acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 ### Concepts
 * Learn basic MongoDB query methods:
-    *  Project, find, and, or, limit, where, sort, in, match, greater than
+    *  Projection, find, limit, where, sort, greater than/less than
 * Do some exploratory queries